tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You rally as a quick action, and the recovery you spend is free.

-_Curse:_ While in battle against enemies that are at least double-strength/large or are higher level than you (champion: at least two levels higher than you; epic: at least three levels higher), you can’t use limiteduse powers until the escalation die is 2+.
+_Curse:_ While in battle against enemies that are at least double-strength/large or are higher level than you, at least two levels higher than you at champion tier, and at least three levels higher at epic tier, you can’t use limiteduse powers until the escalation die is 2+.
 Note, limited-use powers include powers, spells, talents, features, magic item powers including this item’s full recovery power, etc.

 **Quirk:** Speaks in simplistic, crowd-pleasing banter and refers to self in the third person (“Can you taste what The Boulder is brewing?” or “Thuug smash little man!”).